xmlet/comparing-non-blocking-progressive-ssr/README.md

 ### Performance (JMH)

-The performance results show the throughput (number of renders per second) for each template engine.
+The performance results show the throughput (number of renders per millisecond) for each template engine.
 The goal is to measure how well each engine performs in template rendering.

 | Presentations                                                      | Stocks                                               |